shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, your spells are lucky.
 You gain the following Bond Affinity option:

--   Lucky: Whenever a die is rolled for this spell cast, you may have that die be rolled a second time, and then you choose which die roll to use.
+-   Lucky: Reroll all dice rolls for this spell cast, and then choose which roll to use.

 ### Lucky